hackundsoehne/object-service/README.md

 Please create your own docker-compose file for production with suitable config-files.
 The pybossa account is: `pseipd@gmail.com` with the password `pse`.

+For remote-debugging: the object-service port is `54567` and the worker-service port is `53333` (the normal port with a 5 added).

 ### Jar:

 How to build the object-service is detailed below.